csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

  * How will you deploy the application?
  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?

+We are planning on using the Unity game engine, so that will involve coding in C#.
+Unity has an option to export to iOS and Android, so we're planning on using that (and EWB's app/play store account) to deploy the game.
+Development in Unity is strongly component-based, so patterns such as dependency injection and composition will be very useful.

 ----
 ## Intellectual Property Confidentiality Agreement